Weddings24 Apr 20265 MIN

 Photographs by Rene Zadori

 Sometimes you have to travel halfway across the world to meet your partner for life.
 Shobhita Soor and Kavaneet Dhami did exactly that.
 The couple were born and raised in Canada and the United States respectively, just across the border from each other in fact, but met in Accra, Ghana where they had both moved in 2016 to bring their entrepreneurial dreams to life.
 Shobhita founded Legendary Foods, a food-tech company geared towards insect agriculture (she’s all about protein maxxing, but make it affordable), while Kavaneet built KDHI Agriculture, an AI-powered agri-commodities trading platform.
-A chance board meeting brought them together—Kavaneet of course remembers the exact date, December 17, 2018—and over the years they stayed connected over discussions about investor pitches, supply chain models and the future of agriculture in Africa.
+A chance meeting in a board room brought them together—Kavaneet of course remembers the exact date, December 17, 2018—and over the years they stayed connected over discussions about investor pitches, supply chain models and the future of agriculture in Africa.

 Fast forward to 2023 when Kavaneet popped the question on a trip to Miami with a toi et moi ring and the two began planning their Indian-American wedding that had bits of their new home in West Africa with them.
 Full disclosure: there were no insects on the menu but there were cashews from Kavaneet’s farms.